Liam-gosnell/Milestone-Two/README.md

 <h3>Features Left to Implement</h3>

 <p>In the future, I would like link all the reviews to my very own blog and make a buisness out of this website.
-I would like to do branding and marketinf to promote Dailydriverss as a blog/reviews wesbite for all automotive enthusiasts.
+I would like to do branding and marketing to promote Dailydriverss as a blog/reviews wesbite for all automotive enthusiasts.
 </p>